 Gift of Frank B. Hubachek

-Peter Kort Zegers, “In the Kitchen with Paul Gauguin: Devising Recipes for a Symbolist Graphic Aesthetic,” in The Broad Spectrum: Studies in the Materials, Techniques, and Conservation of Color on Paper (London, 2002), pp. 140-141, fig. 3.6, edited by Harriet K. Stratis and Britt Salvesen.
+Peter Kort Zegers, “In the Kitchen with Paul Gauguin: Devising Recipes for a Symbolist Graphic Aesthetic,” in The Broad Spectrum: Studies in the Materials, Techniques, and Conservation of Color on Paper, ed.
+Harriet K. Stratis and Britt Salvesen (Archetype, 2002), pp. 140–41, fig. 3.6

 New York, Wildenstein, “Gauguin,” April 5-May 5, 1956, p.
 23, cat.
 88.